 Their four paper models, called Saori, Azra, Calista and Ika, were informed by Italo Calvino's book Invisible Cities, which "explores imagination through the descriptions of Marco Polo travels," according to the designers.

-Benoit and Gella transformed their living room into a workshop to assemble the project.
 "Most of the days we would wake up with tiny pieces from the project in our beds.
 We fully lived this paper experience," they told Dezeen.

 Each model represents a different Invisible City.
 "We initially sketched the four cities on paper before developing the front elevations on Illustrator to get a general idea of how the architecture would look," the artists explained.